Chairman of the Board and Chief Executive Officer | Read more

 View more »

-Chief Executive Officer, International Data Group, Inc.
+Former Chief Executive Officer, IDG, Inc.

 Mr. Ali has extensive experience successfully growing and leading technology companies through strategic transformations.
 Prior to IDG, Mr. Ali was President and CEO of Carbonite, Inc., a provider of SaaS security and data protection for businesses and individuals.
 Prior to that, Mr. Ali served as Chief Strategy Officer at Hewlett-Packard (HP) where he played a pivotal role in the company's turnaround and led the decision process to split HP into two companies.
 He also served as President of Avaya Client Services and in various executive roles at IBM.